greenpeace/gpes-misc-m-templates/README.md

 You can develop emails in Github or locally in your computer.

 ### A - In Github.com
 + **Easily preview your emails.** - Github creates a webpage with your email if you develop it in the **gh-pages** branch.
 Your team can follow up your changes.
-Example: Commited changes to [this text](https://github.com/osvik/m-templates/blob/gh-pages/newsletter/index.html) will immediately change [this page](http://osvik.github.io/m-templates/newsletter/index.html).
+Example: Committed changes to [this text](https://github.com/osvik/m-templates/blob/gh-pages/newsletter/index.html) will immediately change [this page](http://osvik.github.io/m-templates/newsletter/index.html).
 + **No software to install** - All editing can be done online
 + **Accept collaboration** - With Github it's easy to fork, translate and improve content or design